pravinmenghani1/bash-from-zero-to-hero/README.md

 3. Follow the README in each lesson directory
 4. Run the demo scripts provided
 5. Complete the exercises
+6. **Finish with the Capstone Project**
-6. Troubleshoot using the provided guides
+7. Troubleshoot using the provided guides

 ## Quick Start